MattiaPugliatti/corto/README.md

 1) Install/clone the repository

-2) Install the bpy module in Visual Studio Code
+2) Install the bpy extension in Visual Studio Code

-3) Make sure to have Blender 4.0 installed (https://download.blender.org/release/Blender4.0/)
+3) Create a virtual environment in VSC using the requirements.txt (Use Python 3.11.0)

-4) Create a virtual environment in VSC using the requirements.txt (Use Python 3.11.0)
+4) Download the input data for a specific tutorial from https://drive.google.com/drive/folders/1K3e5MyQin6T9d_EXLG_gFywJt3I18r6H?usp=sharing (For example, download the folder S05_Didymos)

-5) Download the input data for a specific tutorial from https://drive.google.com/drive/folders/1K3e5MyQin6T9d_EXLG_gFywJt3I18r6H?usp=sharing (For example, download the folder S05_Didymos)
+5) Run the script from the "tutorial" folder (For example, the S05_Didymos.py)

-6) Run the script from the "tutorial" folder (For example, the S05_Didymos.py)
+6) You should see images and labels generated in an output folder

-7) You should see images and labels generated in an output folder
+The installation of Blender is optional and facilitates opening the final .blend file generated with corto for visual and debugging purposes.
+If you want to install Blender, please use Blender 4.0, which you can download here (https://download.blender.org/release/Blender4.0/)

 # How to run your own script

 To shape your own scenario, you can imitate the ones provided in the tutorials.
-In case you are happy with one of the scenarios, you can always change the inputs and or the tutorial script.
+If you are happy with one of the scenarios, you can always change the inputs and/or the tutorial script.
 Otherwise, if you want to use this library for a different target, you can also imitate how the tutorial script builds on it.